divyansh1004/Youtube-Player/README.md

 # Youtube-Player
-A static youtube video player
+A static youtube video player which
+Uses Google's YouTube Data API v3 .

 ## Things that can be done.
 - Play/Pause a single video